First Army celebrates MLK Jr. Day

 By W. Wayne MarlowJanuary 25, 2019

-"He would honor the fact that a black kid from inner city Detroit achieved great things in an Army that only two generations ago made black Soldiers serve in segregated units.
+Cook summarized the day's theme by noting that if King could see today's Army, he would be proud of the progress toward individuals being judged by the content of their character."He would honor the fact that a black kid from inner city Detroit achieved great things in an Army that only two generations ago made black Soldiers serve in segregated units.
 He would applaud that in every headquarters on this island, black men and women sit in the highest position, influence policy, set examples, serve as mentors and are making a difference."